 - Female cattle should not be mated to bulls whose calves are likely to be too large to be born without intervention and appropriate supervision.

 - Artificial insemination of cattle should be performed only by a veterinarian or trained artificial inseminators.

 10.8 Calving and weaning practices

-- provision of a diet to the pregnant cow to minimize calving difficulties and to favour calf survival.
+- Provision of a diet to the pregnant cow to minimise calving difficulties and to favour calf survival.

 - Calving cows should be checked frequently, where possible, but with minimal disturbance.
 Difficult calvings should be promptly detected and attended by a competent operator.